Type of sugar used to sweeten sheep milk kefir may improve consumer acceptance

-Category: Climate Hits: 7The study of human emotions can be used to gauge the sensory acceptance of dairy products.
+Category: Climate Hits: 11The study of human emotions can be used to gauge the sensory acceptance of dairy products.
 A possible route to increase worldwide consumption of sheep milk kefir may be to improve its sensory acceptance, which can be a determining factor for its inclusion in daily diets.
 Scientists studied the effects of kefir sweetened with five different sugars on sensory acceptance and emotional profile in regular consumers of fermented dairy products.

 Read more https://www.sciencedaily.com/releases/2020/12/201215131240.htm